nmsa/tma-framework-m/development/probes/probe-docker-metrics/README.md

 sh build.sh
 ```

 The previous commands will create the base image to be used in this probe.
-After that, you need to create the image of the probe demo.
+After that, you need to create the image of the probe docker metrics.
 To do that, you need to create the image through the following commands:

 ```